zzzprojects/EntityFramework-Extensions/.github/ISSUE_TEMPLATE.md

 Otherwise, make sure to include as much information as possible to help our team to reproduce the issue.

+_Note: More information you provide, faster we can implement a solution._

 ### Further technical details
 - EF version:
 - EF Extensions version: